wp-staging/wp-staging/readme.txt

 == Changelog ==

 = 2.5.9 =
+* New: Better corporate identity and more friendly UI colors for staging sites listings and button
 * New: Better warning notices before updating process is executed
+* New: Add tooltips for explaining navigation buttons
+* New: Check if UPLOAD constant is defined and use this value for uploads folder destination
+* Fix: Do not search & replace through "__PHP_Incomplete_Class_Name" definitions
-* Fix: Prevent wordfence firewall rule interupting the clone deletion method
+* Fix: Prevent wordfence firewall rule interrupting the clone deletion method
 * Fix: Excluded wp staging directory from deleting process is ignored and will be deleted either way

 = 2.5.8 =